Rodney Brooks

-Rodney Allen Brooks (born 30 December 1954) is an Australian roboticist, Fellow of the Australian Academy of Science, author, and robotics entrepreneur, most known for popularizing the actionist approach to robotics.
+Rodney Allen Brooks (born 30 December 1954) is an Australian roboticist and Fellow of the Australian Academy of Science who popularized the actionist approach to robotics.
 He was a Panasonic Professor of Robotics at the Massachusetts Institute of Technology and former director of the MIT Computer Science and Artificial Intelligence Laboratory.

-He is a founder and former Chief Technical Officer of iRobot and co-founder, Chairman and Chief Technical Officer of Rethink Robotics (formerly Heartland Robotics) and is the co-founder and Chief Technical Officer of Robust.AI (founded in 2019).
+He is a founder and former chief technical officer of iRobot and co-founder, chairman and chief technical officer of Rethink Robotics (formerly Heartland Robotics) and is the co-founder and chief technical officer of Robust.AI (founded in 2019).

 Life

+Brooks was born in 1954 in Australia.
 Brooks received an M.A. in pure mathematics from Flinders University of South Australia.
-In 1981, he received a PhD in Computer Science from Stanford University under the supervision of Thomas Binford.
+In 1981, he received a PhD in computer science from Stanford University under the supervision of Thomas Binford.
 He has held research positions at Carnegie Mellon University and MIT and a faculty position at Stanford University.

 He joined the MIT faculty in 1984.
 He was Panasonic Professor of Robotics at the Massachusetts Institute of Technology.
 He was director of the MIT Computer Science and Artificial Intelligence Laboratory (1997–2007), previously the "Artificial Intelligence Laboratory".

 In 1997, Brooks and his work were featured in the film Fast, Cheap & Out of Control.

 Brooks became a member of the National Academy of Engineering in 2004 for contributions to the foundations and applications of robotics, including establishing consumer and hazardous environment robotics industries.